WhitepapersProduct and Market Focused Whitepapers

 This whitepaper looks at message transfer over HF Radio, and looks at how the ACP 142 protocol can achieve optimal performance, and the use of flow control and timers to achieve this.
 HF Radio can be an unreliable channel, and so it is important that performance is optimized in the event of channel failures.
 Use of timers to deal with failures is considered in detail.

-This whitepaper looks at how Isode’s M-Switch product can make use of Security Labels to perform Access Control and how it can map between a wide range of Security Label formats and message transport mechanisms.
+This whitepaper looks at how Isode’s M-Switch products can make use of Security Labels to perform Access Control and how it can map between a wide range of Security Label formats and message transport mechanisms.

 This whitepaper looks at how tracking end to end message acknowledgements can improve service reliability for mission critical messaging.
 This is achieved by enhancing message tracking services and providing information on messages being delivered and read.
 It then describes how this can be extended to provide a "Fire and Forget" quality service, using operator alerts and guaranteed action points (GAP).
-The paper also shows how these capabilities are provided in Isode's M-Switch product.
+The paper also shows how these capabilities are provided in Isode's M-Switch products.

-ACP145 is a specification from the CCEB (Australia, Canada, New Zealand, UK, USA) of how Military Messaging is exchanged between nations.
-This whitepaper gives an overview of ACP145, and how it is supported by the Isode product set.
+ACP145 (Interim Implementation Guide for ACP 123/STANAG 4406 Messaging Services between Nations: ACP145(A)) is a specification from the CCEB (Australia, Canada, New Zealand, UK, USA) of how Military Messaging is exchanged between nations.
+This white paper gives an overview of ACP145, and how it is supported by the Isode product set.
 It looks at how this can be used to support both STANAG 4406 national systems, and SMTP national systems using MIXER conversion.

-This paper looks at how Isode client and server products can make use of Kerberos authentication, in configurations where Isode provides both client and server, and in conjunction with third party clients and servers, including Microsoft Active Directory.
+This paper looks at how Isode client and server products can make use of Kerberos authentication, in configurations where Isode provides both client and server, and in conjunction with third-party clients and servers, including Microsoft Active Directory.